 But there is yet another contender for the scarce public funding for education.
-For example, Carneiro and Heckman (2003) have argued that these funds should be targeted at even younger children.
-Family background factors are critically important in student achievement, and recent evidence suggests that the cognitive and social skills associated with college attendance are developed very early in life.
+Recently, researchers led by James Heckman from the University of Chicago have argued that these funds should be targeted at even younger children.23 Family background factors are critically important in student achievement, and recent evidence suggests that the cognitive and social skills associated with college attendance are developed very early in life.
 Moreover, skill acquisition is a cumulative process that works most effectively when a solid foundation has been provided in early childhood.
-As such, programs to support early childhood development, such as preschool programs for disadvantaged children, not only appear to have substantial payoffs early but also are likely to have lifelong payoffs.
+As such, programs to support early childhood development, such as preschool programs for disadvantaged children, not only appear to have substantial payoffs early but also are likely to continue paying off throughout the life cycle.

 But what about struggling adults, especially those who find that their skills have become outmoded due to technological change or globalization?
 Should the highest priority for public funding of education be the expansion of federally subsidized retraining programs, such as those associated with the Job Training Partnership Act, the Comprehensive Employment and Training Act, and the Job Corps program for disadvantaged youth?
-Krueger (2003), among others, views the outcomes of these programs as evidence that training investments often have high returns, especially for the economically disadvantaged, who cannot finance educational and training investments on their own.
+Some researchers, such as Alan Krueger of Princeton University, view the outcomes of these programs as evidence that training investments often have high returns, especially for the economically disadvantaged, who cannot finance educational and training investments on their own.24

 To assess the value of and potential need for additional government intervention, it is instructive to draw some comparisons between the U.S. and other countries.
-In regard to inequality, over the past few decades it has risen more in the U.S. than in most other advanced industrial countries in the Organization for Economic Cooperation and Development (OECD).
+In regard to inequality, over the past few decades it has risen more in the U.S. than in most other advanced industrial countries in the Organization for Economic Cooperation and Development, or OECD.
 Indeed, by most measures, the U.S. ranks near the top (some might say the bottom) in terms of household income inequality.
-The inequality gap in the United States is associated with higher levels of overall and child poverty relative to a majority of OECD countries.8
+The inequality gap in the United States is associated with higher levels of overall and child poverty relative to a majority of OECD countries.25

 Other countries’ efforts to mitigate inequality and provide a safety net may come at a price, however, since these efforts may hinder job growth and intensify unemployment, especially for young and less-skilled workers.
 Indeed, over the past two decades, unemployment rates generally have been higher in other advanced countries than in the U.S. Heeding this lesson, some European countries have recently taken steps to reduce the distortions associated with generous social insurance programs and employment protections.
 For example, some are following the U.S. lead, placing less emphasis on policies that discourage hiring and more on programs like the earned income tax credit.
 By contrast, the U.S. has done little to move closer to the European model of social protections and the reduction of inequality and poverty.